-The Mercedes GLC features an impressive, high-quality dashboard and interior design that’s more luxurious and up-to-date than what you’ll find in many rivals.
+The Mercedes GLC features an impressive, high-quality dashboard and interior design that’s more luxurious than what you’ll find in many rivals.
 All models are well equipped, but you’d expect them to be considering the GLC’s price.
 We'd recommend choosing an AMG Line Premium trim or above to really experience all the GLC has to offer.

 Mercedes GLC dashboard

 The GLC shines when you sit behind the wheel.
 The entire design looks like it’s been lifted straight from the C-Class, because there’s loads of solid metal switchgear and clear instruments.
 The middle of the dashboard is dominated by a single piece of wood or gloss-black veneer that starts from just underneath the infotainment screen and swoops down to connect to the centre console.
 However, it’s now outshone by the latest generation of the C-Class, which gets a vast portrait touchscreen and a more futuristic feel.

 The classic air vents look like they’ve been taken straight from a vintage aircraft and the control for the sat-nav and infotainment is the only one on the centre console.
 The steering column-mounted gear selector is a little strange to get used to, though.
 It's also a shame that the standard analogue gauges and central trip computer look dated compared with the digital instruments fitted in AMG Line Premium trim.

 The GLC now comes in AMG Line trim as standard but extra kit can be added by upgrading to Premium and Premium Plus versions.
 Even the entry-level model has a comprehensive amount of equipment: a reversing camera, Parktronic, a powered tailgate, rain-sensing wipers, LED headlights, heated leather seats, automatic climate control, sat-nav and DAB radio are all standard.